dotnet/orleans/src/Documentation/Grain-Versioning/Backward-compatibility-guidelines.md

 }
 ```

+**NOTE**: you should not do this change in your code, as it's an example of a bad practice that leads to very bad side-effects.
-Example of what can happen if you just rename the parameter names, let's say
+This is an example of what can happen if you just rename the parameter names: let's say
 that we have the two following interface version deployed in the cluster:
 ``` cs
 [Version(1)]